 If you redeem your Class A Shares you will generally receive \$1.00 per share redeemed.
 If, however, we do not have sufficient funds to pay such amount you may receive less than \$1.00 per share in which case you will realize a capital loss.
-Since we must annually distribute all of our net profits and taxable capital gains, it is unlikely you will receive more than \$1.00 per Class A Share redeemed.
+Since we must annually distribute all of our net income (profits) and taxable capital gains to remain qualified as a MIC, it is unlikely you will receive more than \$1.00 per Class A Share redeemed.